 - John Stocks

-Dr. Graeme Lister (Chief Executive Officer & Chief Technology Officer)
+Dr. Graeme Lister (Chief Scientist)

 Dr. Lister is an expert in the technology, research and development of discharge lighting systems, in particular “electrodeless” lamps (induction lamps and electrodeless HID) and is active in the development and implementation of regulations and standards related to roadway, area and industrial lighting.
 He was involved in research and development activities supporting the businesses of Thorn Lighting (1987-1995) and Osram Sylvania (1995-2011) as well as academic organizations.
 He's a successful team leader of technically complex and multidisciplinary research projects and has developed advanced new models, theoretical concepts and scientific investigations in all aspects of discharge lighting, including fluorescent, HID, induction and electrodeless HID (plasma lighting).
 He has written more than 100 articles and papers which have been published in international journals and is a copy editor and referee for international technical and scientific journals.